Search results for

 In a hurry? here’s a quick summary of how Google Gemini differs vs ChatGPT:

-• You can set Gemini as the default assistant on Android and bring it up using device shortcuts.
-The ChatGPT mobile app doesn’t offer any such conveniences, at least so far.
+• You can set Gemini as the default assistant on Android and control various aspects of your phone.
+The ChatGPT mobile app doesn’t offer this feature.

 Keep reading to learn more about Gemini and ChatGPT’s performance in the real-world.

-The Gemini platform has one trick up its sleeve compared to ChatGPT: it can read your data from various Google apps.
-In the above screenshots for example, I asked Gemini to access my email and calculate how much I’ve spent on food delivery this year.
+With Gemini Apps (also known as Extensions), Google’s chatbot has one trick up its sleeve compared to ChatGPT: it can read your data from various Google apps.
+In the above screenshot for example, I asked Gemini to access my email and calculate how much I’ve spent on food delivery this year.
 Once it listed all of the individual amounts, I asked for a table in a follow-up prompt and exported the data to a Google Sheets spreadsheet.

 ChatGPT Plus app stock photo 46